GilliesK/GilliesK.github.io/_posts/2012-02-07-example-content.md

 title: About Myself
 ---

-I am a Ph.D. in mathematics specialized in algebraic geometry and arithmetics.
-I obtained my Ph.D. degree in 2019 under the supervision of Prof. Brendan Hassett.
+I am a physics Ph.D. student at Brown University.

 ### What I study:
 In a broader sense, I am interested in representation theory and things matrix-y.